vlasky/node-apn-http2/README.md

 You are encouraged to read the extremely informative [Troubleshooting Push Notifications](http://developer.apple.com/library/ios/#technotes/tn2265/_index.html) Tech Note in the first instance, in case your query is answered there.

 ## History

+### v1.2.1

+Peter Verhage's enhancements:

+- Sends an HTTP/2 ping to the APN gateway every 10 minutes to ensure the active session is still open.
+If not, it will attempt to reconnect.
+- Ensures that we are connected before creating requests.
+This avoids creating excessive listeners.

+Vlad Lasky's enhancements:

+- Added support for the `apns-push-type` attribute, now required since the introduction of iOS 13.
+- The `apns-priority` attribute value is now correctly set.

 ### v1.2.0